twilio-labs/plugin-flex-outbound-dialpad/README.md

 ## How to use

+1. Setup dependencies above, The workflow and the outbound calls worker activity.

-1. Clone repository
+2. Clone repository

-2. Copy ./public/appConfig.example.js to ./public/appConfig.js and set your account sid
+3. Copy ./public/appConfig.example.js to ./public/appConfig.js and set your account sid

-3.  run `npm install`
+4.  run `npm install`

-4. copy ./dialpad-functions/.env.sample to ./dialpad-functions/.env and populate the appropriate SIDs.
-The workflow sid should be the workflow dependency described above
+5. copy ./dialpad-functions/.env.sample to ./dialpad-functions/.env and populate the appropriate SIDs.
+The workflow sid should be the workflow dependency described above.
+The TWILIO_TR_AVAILABLE_ACTIVITY_SID should be the SID of your worker activity that makes you available.

-5.  cd into ./dialpad-functions/ then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`
+6.  cd into ./dialpad-functions/ then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`

-6. Take note of the domain of where they deployed and update FUNCTIONS_HOSTNAME in ./src/OutboundDialingWithConferencePlugin.js
+7. Take note of the domain of where they deployed and update FUNCTIONS_HOSTNAME in ./src/OutboundDialingWithConferencePlugin.js

 7. Update the DEFAULT_FROM_NUMBER in ./src/OutboundDialingWithConferencePlugin.js to a twilio number or a verified number associated with your account.